Greguar95/SQLForDA/README.md

 about were Joins, Subqueries, CTEs, and adding Markdown Tables.

 # Conclusions
-I am very thankful to Luke for this very informative course.
+I am thankful to Luke for this very informative course.